MikelMNJ/starter-app/README.md

 Express' `router.route()` method is a clean way to consolidate identical route paths for an endpoint.
 It saves a few lines of code and minimizes any chance of errors from typing the same route string over and over.
-As noted in their documentation, middlewares for each route type defined like this should be placed before the controller function is called. as shown above, **not** where the route is defined.
+As noted in their documentation, middlewares for each route type defined like this should be placed before the controller function is called, as shown above, **not** where the route is defined.

 ## About Middleware
 > All custom back-end middleware functions should be kept in the *functions/middleware* folder.